santi1475/Campomar/README.md

     ```
 3.  **Set up environment variables:**

-    Create a `.env` file in the root of the project and add your database connection string:
+    Create a `.env` file in the root of the project.
+You will need to get your database connection strings from your Supabase project settings (`Settings > Database`).

     ```env
-    DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE"
-    DIRECT_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE"
+    # Connection string for Prisma Client (used by the application)
+    DATABASE_URL="postgresql://postgres:[YOUR-PASSWORD]@[AWS-ENDPOINT].supabase.co:5432/postgres"

+    # Direct connection string for Prisma Migrate (used for database migrations)
+    DIRECT_URL="postgresql://postgres:[YOUR-PASSWORD]@[AWS-ENDPOINT].supabase.co:6543/postgres"
     ```
+    **Note:** Supabase uses two different ports for connecting to the database.
+Port `5432` is for the pooled connection (used by `DATABASE_URL`), and port `6543` is for the direct connection (used by `DIRECT_URL`).

 4.  **Apply database migrations:**

+    This command will sync your Prisma schema with your Supabase database.

     ```sh
     npx prisma migrate dev